ethan-mcq/nf-plasmidsaurus-plasmid/README.md

 Docker and Nextflow installation how-tos can be found in `documentation/`

 **CAVEAT:** Again, in the interest of time, I have not built in error catching for `FLYE` or `TRYCYCLER RECONCILE`.
-If the command exits with the test data, simply rerun the code as it is likely an error from contig creation by Trycycler. <3
+If the command exits with the test data, simply rerun the code as it is likely an error from contig creation by Trycycler.
+Give it 2-3 tries. <3

 ## Outputs
 The output of the pipeline will be a tar.gz file with all of the contents from the pipeline.